-Trade creditors have reduced by £3.4m due to timing differences in the payment run at the year end.
-Other taxation and social security, along with accruals and deferred income, are in line with the prior year.
-Other creditors have decreased by £58.1m primarily due to £64.4m of debt-related creditors in 2011 which were refinanced in July 2012.
-Conversely payroll-related creditors have increased by £6.1m which is a function of the timing of payroll payments at the year end.
+Trade creditors are £0.7m lower than 2012 which is primarily due to timing differences in the payment run cycle at the year end.
+Other taxation and social security balances, along with accruals and deferred income, are in line with the prior year.
+Other creditors have increased by £7.0m primarily due to an increase in rent creditors (£4.5m) which is a function of the timing of rent payments at the year end and an increase in other accruals of £1.0m.